ykrods/svelte-spa-history-router/README.md

 - History-base routing
 - Regular expression is supported for path matching and caputuring path variables
-- resolver (for dynamic routing, code-splitting, preloading data, etc...)
+- resolver (for dynamic routing, code-splitting, preloading, etc...)

 ## *Not* supported features